jkodroff/jkodroff.github.io/source/_posts/2015-08-08-making-entity-framework-more-testable.markdown

 <!-- more -->

 *Note:* The issues described are only known to apply to Entity Framework <= 6.x.
-EF 7 is a complete rewrite, so it's possible that these issues have since been addressed.
+EF 7 is a complete rewrite, and things are very different.
+See [here](#entity-framework-7) for more details.

 ## tl;dr